How the ear works

 How do we hear?

-The physiology of hearing, just like its anatomy, is very complex indeed.
+The physiology of how our ear works, just like its anatomy, is very complex indeed.
 It is best understood by looking at the role played by each part of our hearing system described above.

-Sound waves, which are really vibrations in the air around us, are collected by the pinna on each side of our head and are funnelled into the ear canals.
+These are vibrations in the air around us, are collected by the pinna on each side of our head and are funnelled into the ear canals.
 These sound waves make the eardrum vibrate.
 The eardrum is so sensitive to sound vibrations in the ear canal that it can detect even the faintest sound.
 It can also replicate even the most complex of sound vibration patterns.

 The eardrum vibrations caused by sound waves move the chain of tiny bones (the ossicles – malleus, incus and stapes) in the middle ear transferring the sound vibrations into the cochlea of the inner ear.